SourceQuote

 Data storage

-All user data is stored in ~/Documents/WaveformStudio/:
+All user data is stored in ~/Documents/SourceQuote/:

 Building the executable

-The build uses PyInstaller with local.spec:
+The build uses PyInstaller via npm scripts:

-local.spec bundles templates, static assets, application code, and the SQLite schema into a single-file executable.
+These invoke install/local-cpu.spec / install/local-gpu.spec, which bundle templates, static assets, application code, and the SQLite schema into a single-file executable.
 Cloud-only packages (modal, firebase_admin, torch, etc.) are explicitly excluded to keep the binary small.